 Use native plants.

 Native plants need less watering, fewer pesticides and herbicides, and grow deeper roots to catch runoff.
 To identify appropriate natives for use in our area the Kansas Native Plants Society, Grow Native, and Kansas Native Plants websites all provide online resources.

 Don’t mow within 10 to 25 feet from the edge of a stream.

 Leave a buffer.
 This will reduce the amount of runoff entering the stream.
 Native grasses, bushes and trees act as a filter to stop sediment, trash, and pollutants from entering the stream.
 Plants also absorb excess nutrients in runoff, preventing harmful algal blooms in the stream.

 Bushes and trees along the bank are the best way to prevent erosion.

 Leaving a buffer is the most effective way to stop erosion, since bushes and trees have stronger, deeper roots that hold the bank in place.
 Concrete rubble, tires, trash—these are not good for the stream, they don’t work to prevent erosion, and they are ugly.
 On top of that, they are illegal.
 Municipalities in Johnson County have developed their own regulations for streambank stabilization (Overland Park’s regulations can be found here), so make sure you check with your local government before beginning a stabilization project.

 Reduce the area covered by hard surfaces.

-If you have a walkway that is seldom used, consider replacing hard surfaces like concrete, brick or asphalt with a pervious surface like mulch, gravel, or pervious pavers.
-You can see how to build a driveway in the videos on this page: Pervious Paver Demonstration.
+If you have a walkway that is seldom used, consider replacing hard surfaces like concrete, brick or asphalt with a pervious surface like mulch, gravel, or pervious pavers – learn more about pervious pavement.
 You can also visit local projects in the JoCo BMP Tour.